BinSquare/battery_swap_fix_t480/README.md

 # Battery Swap Fix (Linux) for Lenovo T480

 Scripts to automatically set `charge_start_threshold` to reasonable values, so the batteries are charged and switched correctly.
+Values are based on personal testing on my own device, use your own judgement and values if you need it.

+This is forked from a T470 fix which has mentioned that this is supposedly fixed with newest firmware.
+I personally still use my own script and have not tested with the default firmware (no interest in doing so).
+You can follow along the discourse on this at https://gitlab.freedesktop.org/upower/upower/-/issues/62.

 ## Background
 There is a bug either in the Linux kernel or the lenovo power management, that when not charging, only one battery is used and never the extra battery.